 In the 1980s, following undergraduate studies in mathematics at the University of Oxford, I undertook some computer science research.
 For my Oxford M.Sc. dissertation, I developed a model for the denotational semantics of the concurrent programming language occam.
 Following this, I spent two years in industry, during which I produced a paper that introduced weighted reference counting, now a key method for managing memory in distributed computer architectures.

-This was followed by a career in software development, first as a developer, consultant and trainer, based in Papua New Guinea, and subsequently as a software engineer and development manager in the UK.
+This was followed by a career in software development, first as a developer, consultant and trainer in the voluntary sector, based in Papua New Guinea, and subsequently as a software engineer and development manager in industry in the UK.